Balbir Punj: Journalism

 Balbir punj also exposes the political games over "Rohith Vemula" suicide case.
 In his Article, which was published in Outlook dated 15 Feb 2002, he wrote, "The weekly Outlook (February 1) had Rohith on cover and devoted 15 pages to his tragic end and in analyzing the problems of Dalits.
 Articles and interviews were galore on the subject – of course with a pre-determined common theme.
 But surprisingly, the magazine did not carry the text of Rohith’s suicide note – without doubt the most important document in this glum episode.
 Why?
 Was it because Rohith’s last words would not fit into the secular narrative?...
-Rohith’s note reads “the value of a man was reduced to his immediate identity and nearest possibility.
+Rohith’s note reads, “the value of a man was reduced to his immediate identity and nearest possibility.
 To a vote.
 To a number.
 To a thing.
 Never was a man treated as a mind.”
 Now juxtapose this against the portion which has been struck off where he says “ASA, SFI, anything and everything exist for their own sake.
 Seldom the interest of a person and this organization match.
 To get power, to become famous or to be important in between boundaries and to think we are up to changing the system.
 Very often we overestimate the acts and find solace in trails.
-Of course I must give credit to both groups for making, introducing me to wonderful literature and people.”
+Of course I must credit both groups for making, introducing me to wonderful literature and people.”
 “I myself strike these words,” he wrote below these lines and signed.
-But did Rohith really strike off these lines?
+But did Rohith strike off these lines?
 Or someone else?
 And if so, why?
 Rohith after concluding his last missive, however, added a post-script “No one is responsible for my this act of killing myself.
 No one has instigated me, whether by their acts or by their words to this act.
 This is my decision and I am the only one responsible for this.
 Do not trouble my friends and enemies on this after I am gone”.
 And what all his so-called friends are doing after his death?
 Using the tragedy to further their political and ideological agenda!"
 A Booklet called "Communists and Jehadists at Work in JNU" was also edited by Balbir Punj.